Carreau/phd-dissertation/parts/part5.rst

     r(t) = (1-off).e^{(-t/\tau)}+off

 In which :math:`t` is time, and :math:`\tau` is a characteristic time representing the correlation decay.
 The offset  :math:`off` represent the value of the correlation at infinite time to take into account artifact in the chosen region of interest, and defects in the image that will not decorrelate over time.

 :num:`Figure  #fig-exp-decay` gives typical examples of the result of the measured autocorrelation over time, and a single exponential decay fit.

 .. _fig-exp-decay:
 .. figure:: figs/corrtime.png
     :width: 65%

-    Decreasing autocorrelation of images internsity (solid line) over time, with exponential decay fit (dotted lines) as in :eq:`edecay`.
+    Decreasing autocorrelation of images intensity (solid line) over time, with exponential decay fit (dotted lines) as in :eq:`edecay`.
 The characteristic decay time of the fit :math:`\tau` in the legend.
 We can see in the plot that the correlation of the images decrease much faster in wild type oocyte (red